isomerpages/moe-catholichigh/_prospective-students/Direct School Admission (DSA).md

 <p>5.
 Students who are successfully admitted to the school via DSA are expected
-to honour their commitment to the school and programme (4 years for the Singapore-Cambridge Secondary Education Certificate Programme or 6 years for the Integrated Programme.
-The Integrated Programme comprises 4 years at Catholic High School and 2 years at Eunoia Junior College) and participate in the activities related to the talent they are selected for from year 1-4.</p>
+to honour their commitment to the school and programme (4 years for the Singapore-Cambridge Secondary Education Certificate Programme or 6 years for the Integrated Programme; the Integrated Programme comprises 4 years at Catholic High School and 2 years at Eunoia Junior College), and participate in the activities related to the talent they are selected for from year 1 to year 4.</p>
 <p>For inquiries regarding CHS DSA-Sec, please contact us at:</p>
 <p>1.&nbsp; Email Address:&nbsp;<a href="mailto:chs@moe.edu.sg" rel="noopener noreferrer nofollow" target="_blank">chs@moe.edu.sg</a>
 </p>